 - A great manager needs to be a great coach too, who knows the right solution-based and open-ended questions to ask.
 Prepare yourself with the right set of questions to ask before going for a 1-on-1 meeting with your team members.
 It is important to ask the right questions and solution-focused questions to motivate the employee and create new mental maps that encourage changes.

 - Remember, a one-on-one meeting is meant for a collaborative connection.
-It should be aimed in such a way where both the manager and employee should be willing to take ownership.
+It should be aimed in such a way where both the manager and the employee should be willing to take ownership.
 Encourage dialogue and an open discussion instead of a monologue where the employee just takes orders from the managers.

-- A one-on-one meeting need not be boring and monotonous.
+A one-on-one meeting need not be boring and monotonous.
 Remember, an insightful meeting can happen even without an office space.

-- You may want to take your team members out for breakfast or coffee to have an informal catch-up.
-Interestingly, many employees feel comfortable to open up when they are not bound within the office space.
+Interestingly, many employees feel comfortable to opening up when they are not bound within the office space.
 This helps to connect well and make the most of your one-on-one meeting.

 - Don’t wing it.
 Go to the meeting with an agenda in place.